 If security has already been set to Prototype/demo or Production in Studio Pro, these settings may be incompatible (too advanced) with Studio roles and permissions settings.
 In this case, you will not be able to edit roles and permissions in Studio.
 For more information on security settings in Studio, see Security, Roles & Permissions in the Studio Guide.

 When security is enabled in Studio, the Mendix SSO module is set up.
 This module enables single sign-on and user management in your app.

 To enable single sign-on the following checks and changes are performed:

-- index.html and login.html files are checked and changed if necessary.
-For more information, see the Files Set Up section.
+- login.html file is checked and changed if necessary.
+For more information, see the File Set Up section.

 The Mendix SSO module also adds user management to your app.
 With user management you can manage app users.

-If your project already has the Mendix SSO module installed, you will not be able to enable security from Studio.
+If your app already has the Mendix SSO module installed, you will not be able to enable security from Studio.
 You can only set security manually in Studio Pro meeting the following requirements: